offsoc/ReplaceHexPatcher/docs/docs_EN.md

 Here are the file paths and patterns for searching + replacing files.
 First comes the string - the absolute path to the file.
 The following lines are patterns for searching+replacing bytes.
 The pattern strings can be either a separate string with bytes to search and a separate string to replace, or the string can contain both patterns, but they must be separated by the same separator that is used when passing patterns as arguments to `ReplaceHexBytesAll.ps1`.
 In general, the file path string is searched first, and all the following lines are analyzed as hex patterns until the next file path string is found.

+When processing this section, each row is analyzed line by line, and the row in this section can be:
+- the path to the file
+- search pattern
+- replacement pattern
+- search + replace pattern

+First comes the file path string, and then the pattern strings.
+Accordingly, after the line analyzed in the section is determined as the path to the file, all other lines are considered patterns and are "assigned" to this file (that is, these patterns will need to be applied to this file) until the next line is found - the path to the file.
+In general, the file path string is searched first, and all the following lines are analyzed as hex patterns until the next file path string is found.

-Well, don't forget that all this data (file paths and patterns) can be stored in variables and only variables can be written here.
+All this data (file paths and patterns) can be stored in variables and only variables can be written here.

-There is a "flag" (indicator/switch) for this section - the phrase `MAKE BACKUP`.
-If this phrase is located in one of the following lines after the line with the path to the target file, then when executing `ReplaceHexBytesAll.ps1`, the `-makeBackup` flag will also be passed, which leads to the creation of a backup with the original file in the same folder.
-For more information about this flag, see the information about the main patch script.
+If any file from the section is not on the disk, then the processing of this file and the patterns for it is skipped without any errors and the section is analyzed further.
+But if the template has the `EXIT_IF_ANY_PATCH_BIN_FILE_NOT_EXIST` or `PATCH_ONLY_ALL_PATTERNS_EXIST` flag, then if at least 1 file is not on disk, then processing of the entire template will end.

 6. `patch_text`

 Here are the file paths and patterns for searching + replacing text in files.
 First comes the line - the absolute path to the file.
 The following lines are search+replace patterns.
 Each line in this section should contain one thing - either a path or a pattern/string/search text or a string to replace.
 It supports both regular expression and exact string matching, as well as case-sensitive and case-independent search for both variants.

+When processing this section, each row is analyzed line by line, and the row in this section can be:
+- the path to the file
+- search pattern
+- replacement pattern

+First comes the file path string, and then the pattern strings.
+Accordingly, after the line analyzed in the section is determined as the path to the file, all other lines are considered patterns and are "assigned" to this file (that is, these patterns will need to be applied to this file) until the next line is found - the path to the file.
+In general, the file path string is searched first, and all the following lines are analyzed as hex patterns until the next file path string is found.

-Well, don't forget that all this data (file paths and patterns) can be stored in variables and only variables can be written here.
+All this data (file paths and patterns) can be stored in variables and only variables can be written here.

+If any file from the section is not on the disk, then the processing of this file and the patterns for it is skipped without any errors and the section is analyzed further.
+But if the template has the `EXIT_IF_ANY_PATCH_TEXT_FILE_NOT_EXIST` flag, then if at least 1 file is not on disk, then processing of the entire template will end.

 7. `hosts_remove`